-Fall is a fun time in Dallas, when the temperatures are still in the seventies, the Texan sun is shining and the foliage start turning into shades of gold, gorgeous oranges and reds.
-While we don’t have the typical New England or Maine kind of acres and acres of leaf peeping opportunities, but you can still find some spots that have fall colors in Dallas Fort worth.
-Remember thought it is a short season, fall colors in Texas typically last from last week of November to first week of December.
+It is a fun time in Dallas when the temperatures are still in the seventies, the Texan sun is shining and the foliage starts turning into shades of gold, gorgeous oranges and reds.
+While we don’t have the typical New England or Maine kind of acres and acres of leaf-peeping opportunities, but you can still find some spots that have fall colors in Dallas Fort worth.
+Remember though it is a short season, fall colors in Texas typically last from last week of November to the first week of December.

 Where to find Fall colors in Dallas